cse364-unist/movie_ai/README.md

 # Movie Video Understanding Web App

 Welcome to the Movie Video Understanding Web App!
 This web application leverages advanced AI-driven video understanding to provide users with rich interactions based on movie scenes.
 Whether you’re interested in exploring specific scenes, getting answers to movie-related questions, or chatting with movie characters, our app has you covered.
+After running Docker, you can use the web app by visiting http://localhost:8080/

 ## Features